carnivuth/carnivuth/content/technologies/github_actions/_index.md

 series_order: 4
 ---

-`Github` offers a CI service called `github actions`, the service runs workflows defined for the repo in a dedicated server called workers, workflows are defined in yaml format under the folder `.github/workflows/`.
+`Github` offers a CI service called `github actions`, the service runs workflows defined for the repo in a dedicated server called workers, workflows are defined in `yaml` format under the folder `.github/workflows/`.

-each workflow must specify:
+Each workflow must specify:

 - which event triggers the workflow (*eg. push/commit/merge*)
 - which operating system is required